Krasnomakov-Bureau-Info/cogSOC/README.md

 If you are interested in the evolution of this body, our possible next stage is **live tracking and information gathering** — providing detailed information about tracked activities, identified agents, and cases of interest.

+If you are interested in the evolution of this body, our possible next stage is **live tracking and information gathering** — providing detailed information about tracked narratives, tactics, and campaigns at a methodological/OSINT level; no doxxing or personal data.

 ---